-About 11 years ago, the idea came into my head to vacuum-pack washed and chopped up lettuce so it would stay fresh with no brown edges for up to 10 days.
+About 11 years ago, the idea came into my head to vacuum-pack washed and chopped up lettuce inside Mason quart jars.
+The cut lettuce stays fresh, with no brown edges, for up to 10 days.
 It turned out to be a lunch I could grab as fast as a bag of chips making it much easier to keep my weight within reason.
-It worked so well for me, I started a blog in 2009 to share this money/time/calorie-saving technique, along with other kitchen secrets I’ve learned along the way.
+It worked so well for me, I created this blog in 2009 to share this money/time/calorie-saving technique, along with many other kitchen secrets.
 (In case you’re wondering why I don’t add tomatoes, cucumbers, salad dressing, and other ingredients to the jar, see this post.)

 Here’s a sampling of the many and varied kitchen secrets you’ll find here: